iibot424-eng/voig-bot/replit.md

 - Neon's serverless model reduces cold start times and provides automatic scaling
 - Connection pooling with fetch caching solves concurrent connection limits

-**Alternative Considered**: SQLite was considered for simplicity but rejected due to limited concurrent write support needed for a multi-user bot.

 ## Build System

 The application uses a **custom build script** (`script/build.ts`) that: